-The following charts compare Ontario's Climate Change Action Plan (CCAP) targets with our calculation of the targets needed to keep below Ontario's carbon budgets for < 1.5 or 2 degrees C.
+The following charts compare Ontario's Climate Change Action Plan (CCAP) targets with our calculation of the targets needed to keep below Ontario's carbon budgets for 1.5 or less than 2 degrees C.

 Click on the charts to see them full size